-The sculpture of San Antonio, who is known for granting wishes, can be found at the left nave’s entrance.
-Many visitors submit petitions in the hope that their wish would be answered someday.
+The sculpture of San Antonio, which is known for granting wishes, can be found at the left nave’s entrance.
+Many visitors submit petitions in the hope that their wishes would be answered someday.

 You can enter the church for free and it is open every day from 7:30 am to 9:00 pm.